wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_perm_reloadPermissionsFromFile.md

 ---
-title: etc:perm_reloadPermissionsFromFile \[POST\] {disallowed}
+title: etc:perm_reloadPermissionsFromFile  {disallowed} - Ethereum Classic
-description: Reloads the accounts and nodes allowlists from the permissionsconfiguration file.
+description: Example code for the etc:perm_reloadPermissionsFromFile  {disallowed} json-rpc method. Сomplete guide on how to use etc:perm_reloadPermissionsFromFile  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters